 run tepid water through the machine.
 Hot-water-extraction machines can

-adequately clean a rug made from wall-to-wall carpet remnants, but for
+adequately clean a rug made from wall-to-wall carpet remnants, but avoid

-since hot-water-extraction equipment is designed for cleaning less dense wall-to-wall carpet and isnt
+equipment is designed for cleaning less dense wall-to-wall carpet and isnt

-likely to effectively remove dirt that has become embedded into a rug's dense pile.
+likely to effectively remove dirt that has become embedded into a rugs

 Similarly, other small rug-cleaning operations may clean rugs using the

-same bonnet-cleaning system that they use for cleaning wall-to-wall carpeting.
+same bonnet-cleaning system they use for wall-to-wall carpeting.
 As with

-bonnet cleaning wall-to-wall carpet, this method's limitations are that
+bonnet cleaning wall-to-wall carpet, this methods limitations are that

-it provides only a topical cleaning of the rug—many of the loosened dirt particles
+it provides only a topical cleaningmany of the loosened dirt particles

 are never removed.
-Also, since firms that use the bonnet
+Also, since companies that use the bonnet method rarely

 Special Treatment of Delicate Rugs